 This article clarifies the differences between occupational health and workplace health and reveals how the two overlap.
-It unravels a multi-layered narrative about textile workers' understandings and experiences of ill-health at work in both America and Britain, utilizing a combination of oral histories, government documents, company and union records, and the trade press and identifying the multiple influences on debates about health at work.
-Contrary to current historiography, gender was only occasionally important to such discussions and among workers, gender did not significantly influence responses to unhealthy conditions.
-Understandings of, and responses to, workplace hazards were individual and related to knowledge about risk, ill-health and socio-economic factors.
-Consequently, workers' understandings of and responses to the working environment reveals more convergence than divergence, suggesting a universal human response to the health risks of work that is not significantly influenced by national or industrial constraints, or gender.
+It unravels a multi-layered narrative about cotton textile workers' understandings and experiences of ill-health at work in America and Britain, utilizing a combination of oral histories, government documents, company and union records, and the trade press.
+It aims to identify the multiple influences on contemporary debates about health at work.
+Contrary to current historiography, I argue that gender was only occasionally important to such discussions among workers, and that gender did not significantly influence their responses to unhealthy conditions.
+Workers' understandings of, and responses to, workplace hazards were individual and related to knowledge about risk, ill-health and socioeconomic factors.
+American and British workers' understandings of and responses to their working environment reveals more convergence than divergence, suggesting a universal human response to the health risks of work that is not significantly influenced by national or industrial constraints, or by gender.